 Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.

-I’m not sure who actually said it, but the point is quite straightforward here.
+I’m not sure who said it, but the point is quite straightforward here.
 People work hard to earn money.
-But what is the point if they spend it on things they don’t need.
-Some people don’t even work for the money they are spending.
+But what is the point if they spend it on things they don’t need?

 The Importance of Saving

 Saving money is really important.
-There is an online movement that has been going around on the Internet, called the FIRE Movement.
-FIRE stands for Financial Independence Retire Early.
+There is an online movement called FIRE.
+It stands for Financial Independence Retire Early.
 This movement has allowed people to retire at a very young age like 30, 35, or 40.
-It seems impossible to retire at age 30, but they are doing it.
+It seems impossible to retire at age 30.
+But people are doing it.
 How?
-By saving money and living way below their means.
+By saving money and living below their means.

-Warren Buffett, the Oracle of Omaha, is one of my biggest influences in life.
+Warren Buffett is one of my biggest influences in life.
 Here are some of his ideas on saving:

 If you buy things you do not need, soon you will have to sell things you need.